boom-army/docs/content/en/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+description: "Boom is a social network built on the Solana blockchain."
-lead: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+lead: "Boom is a social network built on the Solana blockchain.
+Boom lets you create NFT Communities with one click.
+NFTs govern access to those Communities.
+Boom will deliver a marketplace to trade your NFTS."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false